 Saint Ambrose is a heartfelt feast for the Milanese population, rich in splendours and fascinating legends.
-Although it looks towards the future, the enchanting and futuristic Milan is very close to its millenary history, magnificent artistic and cultural heritage, and ancient traditions.
+Although it looks towards the future, the enchanting and futuristic Milan is very close to its millenary history, magnificent artistic and cultural heritage, and to Lombardy’s ancient traditions.

-For instance, during the Advent season, Milan is tinged with a magical and muffled atmosphere, embellish by multi-coloured lights and Christmas decorations.
+For instance, during the Advent season, Milan is tinged with a magical and muffled atmosphere, embellished by multi-coloured lights and Christmas decorations.
 Here you will find a detailed travel guide concerning the rituals, events, and gastronomic specialities related to the celebration of the Milanese patron saint.

 A brief history of Saint Ambrose and the origins of the feast